-The charge to the consolidated statement of profit and loss for 2023 corresponding to amortization of intangible assets amounted to 1,251 thousand euros (2022: 1,251 thousand euros) (Note 16.d).
+The charge to the consolidated statement of profit and loss for 2024 corresponding to amortization of intangible assets decreased to 468 thousand euros (2023: 1,251 thousand euros) (Note 16.d).

-At December 31, 2023 and 2022, the Group assessed whether there were any external or internal indications which would make it necessary to perform an impairment test on its intangible assets.
+At December 31, 2024 and 2023, the Group assessed its intangible assets for the presence of any indications, both external as well as internal, which would require the performance of an impairment test.
 Subsequent to this analysis, the sole director of the Parent considered that no such indications were detected, thus concluding that there was no need to review the carrying amounts of intangible assets or perform any related impairment tests.

-At 2023 and 2022 year end, the Group had not fully amortized any of its intangible assets.
+At 2024 and 2023 year end, the Group had not fully amortized any of its intangible assets.